Aeromonas salmonicida Emmerich and Weible, 1890

 * HUCs are not listed for areas where the observation(s) cannot be approximated to a HUC (e.g. state centroids or Canadian provinces).

-There are various strains of the bacterium with differing and complex taxonomies, probably including a few subspecies.
+There are various strains of the bacterium with differing and complex taxonomies, including a few subspecies (Studer et al. 2013, Cipriano and Bullock 2001).
 Forms vary genetically and biochemically, and both typical and atypical types of the bacteria can be either motile or non-motile.
+Forms vary highly in virulence (Anderson 1972).
 Typical forms usually cause furunculosis in cold water salmonid species, and are particularly pathogenic to Brook Trout (Salvelinus fontinalis) or Char (Salvelinus alpinus).
 Atypical forms generally cause dermal ulcers and external pathological symptoms in other fish species, and may or may not lead to septicemia in the host.
 Interestingly, atypical forms of the species isolated from non-salmonids can sometimes cause typical symptoms in salmonids.

-Means of Introduction: A. salmonicida was very likely introduced with stocked nonindigenous fish species, such as Brown trout (Salmo trutta) (Mills et al. 1993; Crawford 2001).
+Great Lakes Means of Introduction: Aeromonas salmonicida was very likely introduced with stocked nonindigenous fish species, such as Brown Trout (Salmo trutta) (Mills et al. 1993; Crawford 2001).

 Great Lakes Impacts: